 - Women's Political Watch is an independent, not-for-profit international organisation established in 1994 and registered under the Societies Registration Act of 1970.
-WPW was established by Ms. Veena Nayyar, M.A., M.B.A., who moved from the for-profit corporate sector to become not-for-profit professional.
+WPW was founded by Ms. Veena Nayyar, who moved from the for-profit corporate sector to become not-for-profit professional.

 - WPW has Special Consultative Status with the United Nation’s Economic and Social Council (ECOSOC).